shorepine/tulipcc/README.md

 alles.local() # turns off mesh mode and goes back to local mode
 ```

-Tulip also ships with our own `music.py`, which lets you create chords and scales through code:
+Tulip also ships with our own `music.py`, which lets you create chords, progressions and scales through code:

 ```python
 import music